-Update: The department decided to postpone implementation of document imaging that would have scanned all existing client paper charts into Avatar.
+The department has postponed implementation of document imaging that would have scanned all existing client paper charts into Avatar.
 The funds that were slated for this project are currently being used to provide additional structure, specificity and support to the Help Desk Vocational Training Program.
 Initially, Avatar Help Desk and Desktop programs were combined.
 The funds were used to separate these programs into two distinct tracks; one more focused on desktop support and the other more dedicated to application support.
 The department plans to implement the document imaging of some documents, such as those that may be presented by clients (social security card, identification cards, etc.).
 The utility and scope of this project are still under review.